 |Home||News||Visitor Info||Exhibits & Events||Education||Support the Museum||Museum Store|

-For the sixth year in a row, the museum will present a Saturday morning Lecture Series in conjunction with the Exhibit.
-These educational seminars are open to the public and free with paid admission to the museum.
+In conjunction with the Motorcycle Exhibit, the museum will once again present its Saturday Lecture Series.
+These enlightening educational programs are open to the public and free with paid admission to the museum.

-Come enjoy the company of fellow motorcycle enthusiasts and learn how motorcycle history is being preserved for posterity!
+Come enjoy the company of fellow motorcycle enthusiasts and learn how motorcycle history has evolved and is being preserved for posterity!
 There is so much to learn, so much to discover, so much history to explore and it’s all waiting for you at the National Packard Museum!

-“Motorcycles ABC: Antiques, Bobbers, Customs” is sponsored by the Trumbull County Tourism Bureau, the Lake Erie Chapter of the Antique Motorcycle Club of America, Quaker Steak and Lube and Little Wing Cafe.
+“Seldom Seen Cycles” is sponsored by the Trumbull County Tourism Bureau, the Lake Erie Chapter of the Antique Motorcycle Club of America, Quaker Steak and Lube and Little Wing Cafe.